 Note that Mass.
 Gen. Laws ch.
 231 § 60H limits recoverable noneconomic compensation in medical malpractice cases to $500,000.
 Our lawyers will pursue appropriate pain and suffering damages on your behalf.

-If complications from a broken bone resulted in your loved one’s passing, we can assist their personal representative (executor) with filing a wrongful death lawsuit on behalf of the deceased’s estate and beneficiaries.
+If complications from a broken bone resulted in your loved one’s passing, we can assist their personal representative (executor) with filing a wrongful death lawsuit in Massachusetts on behalf of the deceased’s estate and beneficiaries.
 Compensation may include your loved one’s medical bills, lost income, funeral and burial expenses, and pain and suffering.
 Survivors may also receive awards for the loss of their loved one’s protection, services, companionship, and counsel.

 How Can Medical Malpractice Result in Broken Bones?